tanvibhakta/handbook/5-Onboarding Documents/Security practices.md

 One way to do this is to use different passwords on every website, and let them be completely random — and unrelated to your date of birth, first pet, aunt’s name, first crush etc. To do that entirely in your head and remember them all, is obviously impossible.
 The answer?
 A password manager!

-Password managers like 1Password, LastPass, and KeePass let you generate and store random complex passwords — how about 30 characters, mixed case, with numbers and symbols?
+Password managers like [1Password](https://1password.com/), [LastPass](https://www.lastpass.com/), and [KeePass](https://keepass.info/) let you generate and store random complex passwords — for example, 30 characters, mixed case, with numbers and symbols!
 Some of them also allow storing credit cards and personal identification details.
-Pretty much all the popular ones also let you auto fill the relevant details in the login form of a website.
+Pretty much all the popular ones also let you auto-fill the relevant details in the login form of a website.
+Magic!

 Once you change all your passwords to lengthy random ones, the only password you need to remember is the “master” password of the manager itself.
 This means that if a service gets hacked and passwords get leaked, only the password you used on that particular website gets compromised.
 All other passwords remains safe!